vivaria/edisonrul.ing/docs/source/cards/wolf-in-sheeps-clothing.md

-# WOLF IN SHEEP’S CLOTHING
+# Wolf In Sheep’S Clothing

 *   You activate this card after damage calculation.
 *   Revealing 1 Level 1 monster from your hand is a cost.